smathot/biased_memory_toolbox/readme.md

-By passing a list of non-target response biases, we get a new parameter: swap rate.
+By passing a list of non-target response biases, we get a fourth parameter: swap rate.